QubesOS/qubes-doc/introduction/issue-tracking.md

 project management issues.
 These are issues that will never be assigned to a specific Qubes OS release milestone.

+### Projects

+The issue tracker has several [projects](https://github.com/QubesOS/qubes-issues/projects).
+A project is a way to create a group of multiple related issues.
+This is the preferred method of grouping issues, whereas trying to use normal issues as "meta-issues" or "epics" is discouraged.

 ## Search Tips

 [Search both open and closed